 Opian also wants to be an ambassador for craftsmanship.
 Handmade, working with materials, the reflection of each project are values dear to the brand.
-Indeed, over time and industrialisation, we have lost the know-how of many artisanal methods.
+Indeed, over time and industrialisation during the last century, we have lost the know-how of many artisanal methods.
 This is why Opian wants to make people want to take out their sewing machine and start creating their own garderobe again.

 After a diploma of fashion design/pattern making/sewing at Laura-L in Lausanne, the designer Chloé Masson began summer courses at Central Saint Martins in London to discover new cutting techniques and new ways of working.

 The Swiss designer then did an internship in Geneva in a fashion design showroom.
 In 2008, the stylist launched the ready-to-wear label Opian.
 A few months later, she decides to settle in London and works, among other things and while continuing her personal activity, as production coordinator for the high-end ready-to-wear brand Helene Berman.

 Back in Switzerland, after more than five years in London, she continues her journey in the world of fashion and DIY.